SvenLilge/tdcr-modeling/README.md

 - [GNU Scientific Library](https://www.gnu.org/software/gsl/)

 ### Installation Instructions using CMake (C++)

+In the root directory of the C++ code (where the main.cpp file is located) run the following commands:

+	mkdir build
+	cd build
+	cmake ..
+	make

+Alternatively, the code can be compiled in Release mode for performance:

+	mkdir build
+	cd build
+	cmake -DCMAKE_BUILD_TYPE=Release ..
+	make

+Afterwards, you can execute the code by running the executable "tdcr-modeling".

 ### More Information

 If you found the provided implementation of the TDCR modeling approaches helpful or used parts of it yourself and would like to refer to it in academic papers, the recommended way is to use the following BibTeX entry: